Experian, Equifax or TransUnion: Which Credit Report is More Important?

-As a general matter, no one credit bureau report is “more important” than the others.
+A: As a general matter, no one credit bureau report is “more important” than the others.

 However, whenever you are seeking credit – perhaps a mortgage, car loan or student loan – then the most “important” credit report or credit score is the one that a lender pulls to determine whether or not to approve your loan.

 Tri-Merged Credit Reports

 For these reasons, you should always ensure that all information on all three credit reports is accurate and up-to-date, and that all your credit scores are as high as possible.

-- which credit score is most important
+- which credit counts the most transunion or equifax

 - most important credit score